keploy/community-blog/clxcl4way000308mpess370he.md

 ---
 title: "Learn to add comments to JSON"
-seoTitle: "Learn to add comments to JSON"
+seoTitle: "Learn How to add comments to JSON"
 seoDescription: "Learn practical methods to include comments in JSON files while ensuring they remain valid, using keys, libraries, external docs, or embedded strings."
 datePublished: Tue Jun 11 2024 18:30:00 GMT+0000 (Coordinated Universal Time)
 cuid: clxcl4way000308mpess370he